hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_working_together_to_explore_the_de_9fd062d6-1914-4eeb-85fe-3e3df6917b1f-0_0.content.md

 ## Join Us

-If you're interested in joining our team of AInauts or learning more about our mission, please [contact us](#contact) for more information.
+If you're interested in joining our team of Ainautes or learning more about our mission, please [contact us](#contact) for more information.

 ---